AUMI: Adaptive Use Musical Instrument

 If the Cursor goes to the edge of the screen for 2 seconds, it will automatically recenter itself!

-You can change various aspects of these interface elements with the Looks button.
+You can change various aspects of these interface elements with the

 You can hide and show all the toolbars, and make a completely clean (and therefore safe to touch) screen by tapping with three fingers.